monty5811/elv2prop/README.md

  * Presenting the UI to the user
  * Handling oauth tokens for Elvanto access

-The client runs in a web view.
+The client runs in the browser.

 #### Setup